 Let’s have some REAL talk from one midlife gal to another.
 Going alcohol-free is a scary decision.

 I felt like I was deciding to do something that I just knew I would fail at, and it would be the end of me.
-I don’t joke when I talk about the enormity of how scared I was to give up alcohol.
-But, I was more afraid to continue with my drinking because I knew I wasn’t happy as I was.
+I don’t joke when I talk about how scared I was to give up alcohol.
+But, I was more afraid to continue with my drinking because I knew I wasn’t happy.

 If you're at a point where you know you're drinking isn't what you thought it was and you are curious about sobriety, you are going to be a-okay.

 Let's talk about the basics of going alcohol-free to get you started.